mrkkrp/para/README.md

   it already exists, it inserts closing pair if you press key corresponding to it.
 It's easy to get into the habit of moving cursor one character forward instead of trying to insert already inserted character.
-This feature makes the package simpler, this is one of aims of this project.
+This feature makes the package stateless, this is one of aims of this project.

 * Automatic deletion of complete pairs.
 If cursor is placed behind whole pair and you press backspace, closing pair is deleted, as usual.
 If cursor